evennia/evennia/docs/source/Concepts/Internationalization.md

 with GIT and activated a python virtualenv as described on the [Setup Quickstart](../Setup/Setup-Quickstart) page.

-Go to your game dir and make sure your `virtualenv` is active so the `evennia` command is available.
+Go to `evennia/evennia/` - that is, not your game dir, but inside the `evennia/` repo itself.
+If you see the `locale/` folder you are in the right place.
+Make sure your `virtualenv` is active so the `evennia` command is available.
 Then run

      evennia makemessages --locale <language-code>